jlan84/cross-validation-assignment/pair.md

 ### Exercise:

-1. Plot the test error and train error curves for Ridge regression with different alpha parameters.
+1. Plot the test error and training error curves for Ridge regression with different alpha parameters.
-   Which model would you select based on your test and train curves?
+   Which model would you select based on your test and training curves?